sttoracle/ORACASB/README.md

 #### **STEP 6** : Explore discovered App/Domain risk factors
 For some apps, that have a *SecureScorecard* report, you can view the security concerns associated with the app.

-Securescorecard evaluates many internet destinations in the context of 10 risk factors:
+SecureScorecard evaluates many internet destinations in the context of 10 risk factors:
 * Network Security: Checks vendor’s insecure network settings.
 * DNS Health: Checks vendor’s DNS insecure configurations and vulnerabilities.
 * Patching Cadence: Checks vendor’s software inventory for out of date or vulnerable applications.